zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 Nivi:
 I think there __’s__ people that will try and [[build up]] your ideas, and [[build on]] your ideas, __no matter how__ far fetched they might seem.
 And then __there are people__ who list all of the obvious exceptions, __no matter how__ obvious they are.

+And fortunately in the startup world, I don’t even really __get exposed to__ the people that are giving you
+- the obvious exceptions,
+- and all the reasons it’s not going to work.

+I barely __get exposed to__ that anymore.